awsdocs/amazon-ec2-user-guide/doc_source/ec2-byoip.md

 2\.
 [Upload the self\-signed certificate](#byoip-add-certificate) to your RDAP record comments\.

 3\.
-[Create an ROA object](#byoip-create-roa-object) in your RIR\.
+[Create a ROA object](#byoip-create-roa-object) in your RIR\.
 The ROA defines the desired address range, the Autonomous System Numbers \(ASNs\) allowed to advertise the address range, and an expiration date to register with the Resource Public Key Infrastructure \(RPKI\) of your RIR\.

 **Note**
-An ROA is not required for non\-publicly advertised IPv6 address space\.
+A ROA is not required for non\-publicly advertised IPv6 address space\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/images/byoip-preonboarding.png)